 Aside from regular donations to Goodwill, they also accept clothing and textile scraps that are recycled and used to make industrial rags.

 I recently found out about clothing recycle companies in my area, you can find one (near you, hopefully) by using this website.
+You can also use this website to find out how to recycle just about anything.

 This is an ultimate last resort.
 I would rather donate items for recycling, and you should too.